 the “op” element represents a relational operator as defined in section 4.5

+Within this document “expression” refers to SNOMED CT expressions, which are

+A structured combination of one or more concept identifiers used to express an instance of a clinical idea.

+Each expression is composed of sub parts, which are often expressions in their own right, with a single concept value being the simplest type of expression.
+An “Expression Diagram” represents an expression value and is equivalent to a SNOMED CT expression.
+A “Concept Definition Diagram” is a series of statements defining a concept using one or more expressions to make these statements.
+An “Expression Relation Diagram” shows how the values of two expressions relate to one another.

 It is also worth noting that the current SNOMED CT Compositional Grammar only has sufficient features to represent the left most diagram type – Expressions as defined in section 3.1.
 However the ability to represent the definition of a concept in terms of an expression, or show the relationship between two expressions, is useful in diagramming even though it may never be useful or included in the SNOMED CT Compositional Grammar.

 For this reason the diagramming guideline has been permitted to extend beyond the notation in the SNOMED CT Compositional Grammar for these two use cases.
 Aside from these cases the diagramming guideline will remain synchronized with the capabilities of the SNOMED CT Compositional Grammar.